spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 * Review the settings and deploy the cluster.
 Provisioning status with details of ongoing provisioning tasks is available to track progress.

 <InfoBox>
-New worker pools may be added if its desired to customize certain worker nodes to run specialised workloads.
+New worker pools may be added if its desired to customize certain worker nodes to run specialized workloads.
 As an example, the default worker pool may be configured with the ‘Standard_D2_v2’ instance types for general-purpose workloads and another worker pool with instance type ‘Standard_NC12s_v3’ can be configured to run GPU workloads.
 </InfoBox>